-The Association's loan portfolio ended 2018 in a strong condition.
-As of December 31, 2018, the percentage of fully acceptable loans and other assets especially mentioned decreased slightly to 97.3 percent compared to 97.5 percent for the prior year-end.
+The Association's loan portfolio ended 2019 in a strong condition.
+As of December 31, 2019, the percentage of fully acceptable loans and other assets especially mentioned decreased slightly to 96.9 percent compared to 97.3 percent for the prior year-end.
 The strong credit quality resulted from prudent underwriting of new loans and a portfolio with diverse commodities.

-The part-time farm segment, which is heavily dependent on non-farm employment, is the largest concentration in the loan portfolio at 25.8 percent of total loans.
-Credit quality in this segment improved to 97.3 percent acceptable compared to 96.8 percent acceptable as of December 31, 2017.
-Pennsylvania's unemployment rate ended December 31, 2018 at 4.2 percent compared to December 2017's unemployment rate of 4.7 percent.
+The part-time farm segment, which is heavily dependent on non-farm employment, is the largest concentration in the loan portfolio at 25.4 percent of total loans.
+Credit quality in this segment remained steady at 97.3 percent acceptable compared to December 31, 2018.
+Pennsylvania's unemployment rate ended December 31, 2019 at 4.5 percent, compared to 4.2 percent at the end of the prior year.
 Continued strong employment is expected to have a positive impact on credit quality in the part-time farm segment.

-For 2018, the dairy industry had another challenging year.
-The gross milk price decreased by nearly \$2.00 per cwt compared to 2017.
-These lower milk prices impacted the average producer's Earnings Before Interest, Taxes and Depreciation (EBITDA) by approximately \$500 per cow.
-We estimate EBITDA of approximately \$400 per cow for 2018.
-The Association outlook for 2019 predicts prices to increase about \$1.00 per cwt. which, unless producers can reduce their costs of production, would have the average farm at about break even.
+For 2019, the dairy industry saw improvement over the prior year.
+The gross milk price increased \$2.45 per cwt compared to 2018.
+These higher milk prices are projected to impact the average producer's Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) by approximately \$200 per cow.
+We estimate EBITDA of approximately \$800 per cow for 2019.
+The Association Class III projection for 2020 predicts slight increases in prices, which would still have the average farm producing earnings above break-even.
 Milk prices for the past three years are shown in the table below.

-Milk Prices 2018 2017 2016
+Milk Prices 2019 2018 2017

-PA Gross Price \$ 16.71 \$ 18.55 \$ 17.25
+PA Gross Price \$ 19.16 \$ 16.71 \$ 18.55

-% change from prior year (9.9%) 7.5% (6.6%)
+% change from prior year 14.7% (9.9%) 7.5%

-Class III Price \$ 14.55 \$ 16.17 \$ 14.86
+Class III Price \$ 16.96 \$ 14.55 \$ 16.17

-% change from prior year (13.3%) 8.8% (5.9%)
+% change from prior year 16.6% (13.3%) 8.8%

-Deterioration in dairy segment credit quality from the 2018 level of 88.6 percent acceptable is expected in 2019.
-The dairy industry remains the second largest concentration in the loan portfolio, representing 19.8 percent of the total portfolio.
+Credit quality in the dairy segment declined in 2019 to 86.9 percent acceptable, as compared to 88.6 percent at the end of 2018.
+Further deterioration is expected in 2020.
+The dairy industry remains the second largest concentration in the loan portfolio, representing 19.1 percent of the total portfolio.